 This decision adopts eight guiding principles to assist in the development and evaluation of proposals for a successor to the current net energy metering tariff.
-The principles reflect the statutory requirements of Public Utilities Code Section 2827.1; as well as equity; consumer protection measures; the fair consideration of all eligible technologies; coordination with the Commission and California's energy policies; transparency; maximizing the value of customer-sited renewable generation; and competitive neutrality amongst Load Serving Entities.
+The principles reflect the statutory requirements of Public Utilities Code Section 2827.1; as well as equity; consumer protection measures; the fair consideration of all technologies that meet the definition of renewable electrical generation facility; coordination with the Commission's and California's energy policies; transparency; maximizing the value of customer-sited renewable generation; and competitive neutrality amongst Load Serving Entities.
+These principles are broad to provide us flexibility in our review of the successor proposals yet speak to specific objectives of the Commission and the California Legislature.